LiKaiy1/volatility/HW2/markdown_version/HW_2_beta_2.0.md

 # Homework 2
 This R notebook is created by Kaiyi Li at March 1st, 2020 for the Homework 2 of volatility class.

 Before we start everything, we read the data.
+(I convert the txt file to csv file for convienece.)
 ```{r}
 bac_price <- read.csv('bac19.csv',head = T)
 bac <- bac_price$bac